CBASoftwareDevolopment2020/LSD-Project/use_case.md

 **Primary Actor**: Travel Agency Employee (TAE)
 **Stakeholders and Interests**:

 -   TAE: Wants an easy to use system, without errors, so they can book flights from multiple airline carriers for customers with ease.
 -   Travel Agency: Wants a broader selection of flights to offer their customers.
 -   Customer: Wants an easy way to book trips that might contain flights from multiple flight carriers.
 -   Airline Carriers: Wants more exposure to their available flights.

 **Preconditions:** TAE is logged in and authenticated.
 TAE has together with the customer, searched for ideal flights for their booking and has a list of flights.
 **Success Guarantee (Postconditions):** Booking is saved.
 Flight seat availability is updated.
 Booking confirmation is generated.
 **Main Success Scenario:**

 1. TAE selects travel details
-2. TAE clicks on a "make booking" button.
+2. TAE initiates booking.
 3. TAE enters customer personal information.
 This includes: e-ticket identification and email, passenger names and their addresses, phones numbers, date of birth, gender.
-4. Clicks confirm order.
+4. Confirms order.
 5. Order confirmation is sent to the customer's email.

 **Extensions:**